cs1302uga/cs1302-tutorials/javafx/javafx.md

    class and overriding the `start` method.
 In the starter code, inspect the class declaration inside of `ExampleApp.java`.
    We will explain the inside of the `start` method shortly.

-1. Assuming you have a JavaFX app class (e.g., `ExampleApp`), the perferred way of launching an instance of the app is by using the static `Application.launch` inside of some driver class.
+1. Assuming you have a JavaFX app class (e.g., `ExampleApp`), the preferred way of launching an instance of the app is by using the static `Application.launch` inside of some driver class.
 In the starter code, inspect the `main` method inside of `ExampleDriver.java`.